javinizer/Javinizer/README.md

 > pip install google_trans_new
 ```

+### Installation

-After installing the required prerequisites, run the following command in an administrator PowerShell 7 console to install the Javinizer module:
+After installing the required prerequisites, run the following command in an administrator PowerShell 7 console to install the Javinizer module.
+If this is your first time using PowerShell, you may run into some prompts about security policies.
+Follow the instructions given in the prompts to unrestrict the code.

 ```powershell
 # Install the module from PowerShell gallery